Hampton Court Circular walk

 There are bus routes along the roads around Bushy Park (but none through it), so head for the nearest gate if you want to abandon the walk in the middle.

 If you want to arrive in style (if not speedily) there is a summer riverboat service from Westminster and Richmond to Hampton Court.

-As there are several possible lunch and tea places (see below) you could start the walk at any convenient time.
-If you are planning to have lunch about halfway through the Main Walk at the café in the centre of Bushy Park, take the train nearest to 10:30 from Waterloo to Hampton Court.
-For other variations you could leave at least half an hour later.
+If you are planning to have lunch midway through the Main Walk at the café in the centre of Bushy Park, take the train nearest to 10:30 from Waterloo to Hampton Court.
+There are several other lunch and tea places (see below) and in practice you could start the walk at any convenient time.

 The most convenient place to stop for lunch is halfway round the walk at the Pheasantry café (020-8943 1347; open to 5pm winter, 6pm summer), just inside the entrance to the Woodland Gardens in the centre of Bushy Park.
 It is likely to be busy on fine days but you have two chances to stop there for refreshment as the walk loops back to it an hour or so later.

 If you want a pub lunch you could stop earlier in Hampton Wick, after 4 km.
 The Old Kings Head just outside Kingston Gate has closed, but a short detour up the High Street would take you past the White Hart Hotel (020-8977 1786) at #1, the Swan (020-8977 2644) at #22 (Thai food Mon–Sat; no food Sun) and the Foresters Arms (020-8943 5379) at #45.